 Should you require additional information, contact the Registrar Department at (602) 771-0502 or (602) 771-0503.
 Fax No. (602) 771-0504.

 This program targets offenders with very limited functional skills and/or limited English language development.
 It is designed to develop reading, writing, mathematics and others skills necessary to function in a working environment.

 As mandated under A.R.S.
 31-229 and A.R.S.
-41-1604.07, all persons remanded to ADC's custody are tested upon arrival at the Reception Center using the Test for Adult Basic Education (TABE).
+41-1604.07, all persons remanded to ADCRR's custody are tested upon arrival at the Reception Center using the Test for Adult Basic Education (TABE).
 Any offender who does not receive a minimum 8th grade score in reading, language or math on the TABE must attend Functional Literacy classes.
 Offenders in the Functional Literacy Program are provided basic instruction to bring their scores up to at least the 8th grade level.

 A.R.S.
 41.1604.07 mandates that a prisoner who fails to achieve functional literacy at the 8th grade level will not be released to begin the prisoner's term of community supervision until either the prisoner achieves an 8th grade functional literacy level or the prisoner serves the full term of imprisonment imposed by the court, whichever occurs first.